Methodology

 Group testing to replicate the conditions of the test

 My approach is to create two separate spaces with two separate purposes.
 First, there is an online test room, where a group of students simulate the group-testing environment.
 I supply my students with real SAT and ACT tests and have them complete them section by section, sticking to the time limits, just as they will on test day.
-Like the actual test environment, the testing room (a zoom break out room) is not without distractions.
+Like the actual test environment, the testing room (a Zoom break-out room) is not without distractions.
 People shuffle their papers.
 They tap their pens.
 And intermittently, I purposefully go in and cause distractions.
 All this prepares the students for the actual day of the test.
 If they can work through the distractions they encounter here, no sniffly nose or bouncing knee will upset their performance when it really matters.
+This SAT/ACT preparation method ensures that students are not only prepared academically but mentally as well.
+By using this SAT/ACT preparation method, they develop the resilience needed to tackle the real test environment confidently.

 Private conferences to teach content and testing strategy

-After the student has completed a section of the test, I move them to a private zoom breakout room where we immediately review their work.
+After the student has completed a section of the test, I move them to a private Zoom breakout room where we immediately review their work.
 This break from the test helps them stay focused, improving attention and mental stamina.
-Second, by addressing problems as they arise rather than hours or days later—as is the case with tutoring programs that emphasize homework—students have a chance to struggle through the questions, just like they will on the day of the test, but then we walk through the problem while it is is still fresh in their minds.
+Second, by addressing problems as they arise rather than hours or days later—as is the case with tutoring programs that emphasize homework—students have a chance to struggle through the questions, just like they will on the day of the test, but then we walk through the problem while it is still fresh in their minds.
+This is the core of my SAT/ACT preparation method, which ensures that students stay engaged and are able to absorb the material more effectively.
+The SAT/ACT preparation method that I use allows students to feel confident in their approach to the test, knowing they can immediately address any areas of difficulty.
+This process is key to my SAT/ACT preparation method, reinforcing learning and test-taking strategies in real time.

 Over the course of each 2-hour session, students meet with me for three private, one-on-one conferences (totaling about 20 minutes per student, each session), during which we work through difficult question types, process performance anxiety, build confidence and review test-taking strategies.
 This unique test prep format of group practice coupled with immediate and focused expert instruction has